Alwin-Lin/GCP-automation/README.md

 ## Getting started

-#1.
-Create project and grant acces to cloud storage
+#1. <a href="https://cloud.google.com/resource-manager/docs/creating-managing-projects">Create a new project</a> and grant acces to cloud storage

 #2.
 Run setup.sh